lars-vc/ml-notes/notes.md

 IDK if we need to know this

 ### Deep neural networks
 They have lots of parameters so easily overfit, we need to regularize.
-We can do this by applying L2 or L1, early stopping (stop training when validation error starts to rise), data augmentation, adding noise, dropout,.
+We can do this by applying L2 or L1, early stopping (stop training when validation error starts to rise), data augmentation, adding noise, dropout, ...

 ## QnA (tom)
 ### Chapter 4